Counterfeit Currency Detection: Instruments and Field Methods

 Third, counterfeits produced on polymer substrate simulants: biaxially oriented polypropylene sheets available from industrial suppliers, used to simulate polymer banknotes.
 The pen mark on polymer is amber (no starch reaction) so the test gives a false "genuine" result.

-In India, the Reserve Bank of India and the OCCB (Organisation of Crime Control Bureau, which handles currency-related offences under state police frameworks) explicitly advise that the pen test is not a standalone authentication method.
+In India, the Reserve Bank of India and the OCCB (Organised Crime Control Bureau, which handles currency-related offences under state police frameworks) explicitly advise that the pen test is not a standalone authentication method.
+The specialised imaging tools of forensic physics provide the UV and IR examination capabilities that form the laboratory-tier complement to these field methods.
 In the US, the United States Secret Service (which has sole federal jurisdiction over counterfeit currency investigations) issues the same advisory.
 Bank tellers are trained to use the pen test as a supplementary screen alongside UV and transmitted-light inspection, never as the sole criterion.

 When a counterfeit note passes field examination (either because it is on cotton-linen substrate or because the field examiner lacked adequate tools), laboratory examination becomes necessary.
 The primary laboratory techniques for ink characterisation are Fourier Transform Infrared Spectroscopy (FTIR) and Raman spectroscopy, both of which are non-destructive and require no sample preparation that would destroy the evidence.

 Genuine banknote intaglio ink is a specialist product manufactured by licensed suppliers (SICPA SA for many central banks, Sun Chemical for others).
-Intaglio inks are highly viscous (typically 50,000 to 200,000 cP) and contain specific binder resins, pigment complexes, and functional additives that produce a characteristic FTIR absorption pattern.
+Intaglio inks are highly viscous (typically 5,000 to 50,000 cP at working temperature) and contain specific binder resins, pigment complexes, and functional additives that produce a characteristic FTIR absorption pattern.
+The forensic chemistry analysis of counterfeit currency security features provides the detailed spectroscopic context for these ink-type comparisons.
 The ink film on a genuine note is also mechanically distinctive: it is a surface-standing raised film rather than a penetrated coating, which means the FTIR spectrum of the ink collected from the surface of a genuine note differs from that of offset-litho or inkjet ink at the substrate interface.

 In practice, an FTIR spectrum of the OVI numeral on a genuine US $100 will show absorption bands characteristic of the metallic flake binder chemistry and the thin-film interference coating on the flakes.
 The same area on an offset-litho counterfeit will show absorption bands from standard offset ink resins (linseed oil alkyd, petroleum resin) and the substrate filler beneath.
 Comparative spectral databases (including the INTERPOL reference collection and the US Secret Service counterfeit currency reference archive) allow examiners to match unknown spectra against authenticated reference spectra and literature.